Born 1979 in Sitka, Alaska, USA

 Lives and works in Sitka

-Nicholas Galanin, Tsu Héidei Shugaxtutaan (We Will Again Open This Container of Wisdom That Has Been Left in Our Care), Part I, 2006, single-channel digital video, black and white, sound 4:37 mins.
-Presented at the 22nd Biennale of Sydney with assistance from the US Consulate General Sydney.
-Courtesy the artist
+Nicholas Galanin, Tsu Héidei Shugaxtutaan (We Will Again Open This Container of Wisdom That Has Been Left in Our Care), Part I, 2006, single-channel digital video, black and white, sound, 4:37 mins.
+Presented at the 22nd Biennale of Sydney with assistance from the United States Government.
+Courtesy the artist.

 Location: Art Gallery of New South Wales

-Nicholas Galanin, Shadow on the Land, an excavation and bush burial, 2020 earthworks, archaeological dig tools.
+Nicholas Galanin, Shadow on the Land, an excavation and bush burial, 2020 earthworks, archaeological dig tools, dimensions variable.
+Commissioned by the Biennale of Sydney with assistance from the United States Government.
 Courtesy the artist.
-Commissioned by the Biennale of Sydney with assistance from the United States Government

 Location: Cockatoo Island